Best rosé wine: must try bottles in 2025

 French Cancan Brut Nature Rose – Gérard Bertrand Bold and complex, fuller body

 Rosé wine varieties are as diverse as the regions they come from.
-From the pale, mineral-driven styles of Provence to the fruit-forward expressions of California, each terroir brings its character to the glass.
+From the pale, mineral driven styles of Provence to the fruit forward expressions of California, each region grows different grapes bringing its character to the glass.

-• Grenache: juicy and fruity red variety, often used in blends or rosés; known for ripe berry flavors and warmth.
+• Grenache: a juicy and fruity red variety known for ripe berry flavors is often used in blends or pure.

-• Syrah: bold and spicy red grape producing wines with dark fruit, pepper, and smoky undertones.
+• Syrah: a bold and spicy red grape producing wines with dark fruit, pepper and smoky undertones.

-• Sangiovese: classic Italian grape with bright acidity, cherry notes, and a savory, rustic profile.
+• Sangiovese: a classic Italian grape with bright acidity, cherry notes and a savory, rustic profile.

-• Zinfandel: powerful red grape from California, known for jammy fruit, spice, and high alcohol content.
+• Zinfandel: a powerful red grape from California known for jammy fruit, spice and high alcohol content.

-• Moscato: sweet and aromatic white grape, producing low-alcohol wines with peach, orange blossom, and light fizz.
+• Moscato: a sweet and aromatic white grape, producing low alcohol wines with peach, orange blossom and light fizz.

-Born in the alpine slopes of northern Italy, Moscato Rosa—or rosénmuskateller—is a true hidden gem.
-Delicate in the vineyard and difficult to grow, its low yields make each bottle something special.
+Born in the alpine slopes of northern Italy, Moscato Rosa (also known as Rosénmuskateller) is a true hidden gem, though really difficult to grow.
+Its low yields and consequent small harvest make each bottle something special.

 Victoria Pink Moscato 2022 - Innocent Bystander (Australia)